Top Five: Plot

 In jail, Andre calls Erica, who fumes over the arrest, mainly because of how it will look for her image.
-She tells Andre this piece of fame is all she has since she thinks she has no other talent.
+She tells him this piece of fame is all she has since she thinks she has no other talent.
 Erica's manager Benny takes the phone and tells Andre to go to his bachelor party for good press and fly out for the wedding.

-Andre's bodyguard Silk bails out Andre, and they go to a strip club for a bachelor party with a theme based on Hammy The Bear.
-There, Andre hangs out with Jerry Seinfeld, Adam Sandler, and Whoopi Goldberg.
-They give him different views on marriage and sex.
-Andre runs into Chelsea, who wants to make it up to him and invites him to follow her.
+Andre's bodyguard Silk bails out Andre, and they go to a strip club for a bachelor party with a Hammy The Bear theme.
+There, Andre hangs out with Jerry Seinfeld, Adam Sandler, and Whoopi Goldberg, who give him different views on marriage and sex.
+Chelsea finds him there, wanting to make it up to him.

 Andre, Chelsea, and Silk go to the Comedy Cellar, where Andre gets up onstage and performs standup for the first time in years.
-He turns out to still be funny, and the crowd loves him.
-After the performance, he tells Chelsea he got inspired to return to standup after being in jail and talking to DMX, who told Andre he does not want to keep rapping and wants to sing instead.
-DMX then sings "Smile", terribly.
+He's still funny, and the crowd loves him.
+Afterwards, he tells Chelsea he got inspired after being in jail and talking to DMX, who told Andre he does not want to keep rapping and wants to sing instead.
+DMX then sang "Smile", terribly.

-They drop Chelsea off at her place, where she and Andre share one last kiss before departing.
-Andre asks for her top five rappers, which she lists.
+They drop Chelsea off at home, where she and Andre share one last kiss.
+He asks for her top five rappers, which she lists.
 While driving away, Silk tells Andre he should have gone after Chelsea.
 Andre goes through the gift bag from the party and finds items including a scented candle and a bottle of vodka.
 Then he pulls out a slipper, and Silk smiles.

 After the credits begin rolling, the movie returns to the party, where Jerry Seinfeld shares his "top five" as Sugarhill Gang, Eminem, Wale, Ice Cube, and Sir Mix-a-Lot.